 • Afforestation for protection against tides

 As part of its activities to preserve biodiversity and contribute to the region, we participate in the "~KALA Project".
 The "~KALA Project" is a project to plant protective stands of trees on the inland side of seawalls, to mitigate damage from tsunamis.
 The effort was initiated as part of the Hamamatsu Area Seawall Plan, led by the government of Shizuoka Prefecture.
-Since 2017 we have participated twice a year, with activities such as planting trees and mowing grass.
+Since 2017 we have participated once or twice a year, with activities such as planting trees and mowing grass. in 2022, we participated once.

 (Photo courtesy of: Iwata City)